Caesium fluoride

-Caesium fluoride or cesium fluoride is an inorganic compound with the formula CsF and it is a hygroscopic white salt.
-Caesium fluoride can be used in organic synthesis as a source of the fluoride anion.
-Caesium also has the highest electropositivity of all known elements and fluorine has the highest electronegativity of all known elements.
+Caesium fluoride (cesium fluoride in American English) is an inorganic compound with the formula CsF.
+A hygroscopic white salt, caesium fluoride is used in the synthesis of organic compounds as a source of the fluoride anion.
+The compound is noteworthy from the pedagogical perspective as caesium also has the highest electropositivity of all commonly available elements and fluorine has the highest electronegativity.

 Synthesis and properties

 Caesium fluoride can be prepared by the reaction of caesium hydroxide (CsOH) with hydrofluoric acid (HF) and the resulting salt can then be purified by recrystallization.
 The reaction is shown below: